1nsar/the-vault-runner/README.md

 ---

 ## ▶️ How to Run
-Open the `main.ipynb` file using Jupyter Notebook, JupyterLab, or VS Code.
-Run cells sequentially using **Shift + Enter**.
+Open the `main.ipynb` file using Jupyter Notebook, JupyterLab, or VS Code Run cells sequentially using **Shift + Enter**